-- The current restricted VA process for Thailand veterans arbitrarily disqualifies veterans who did not have the correct assigned duties during their time stationed in Thailand. - Public Law 116-23 allows for any child of a veteran of covered service in Thailand who is suffering from spina bifida the health care, vocational training and rehabilitation, and monetary allowance association with spina bifida.
+- The current limited VA Agent Orange exposure list for veterans who served in Thailand arbitrarily disqualifies veterans who did not have specifically assigned duties during their time stationed in Thailand. - Public Law 116-23 allows for any child of a veteran of covered service in Thailand who is suffering from spina bifida the health care, vocational training and rehabilitation, and monetary allowance association with spina bifida.
 This creates a statutory inequity for Thailand veterans as their service in Thailand is not associated with Agent Orange exposure for their own benefits but their children's.